Raise your expectations. There’s much to see in Twentynine Palms.

 The Oasis is the Thing

 There is more than one oasis in Joshua Tree, and you don’t have to travel far to get to one.
-A high point of the trip was visiting the Oasis of Fortynine Palms is in Joshua Tree National Park.
+A high point of the trip was visiting the Oasis of Fortynine Palms is in Joshua Tree National Park top of story pic).
 You reach the oasis by a 1.5 mile trail with a 500 feet elevation gain.
-This from a trail from a trailhead just south of the main 29 Palms Highway.
-Scarlett and I rose early to hike this rocky, well-maintained route of steps and rocky outcroppings.
+This from a trailhead just south of the main 29 Palms Highway.
+Scarlett and I rose early to hike this well-maintained route of steps and rocky outcroppings.
 We saw warnings not to start without water.
 Also not to hike between 10:00 a.m. and 4:00 p.m. in the summer.
 Although short, the trail is not actually for beginners.
-Apparently local search and rescue has to come an get victims of heat exhaustion not infrequently during the summer.
-When we reached the oasis, it was like nothing else.
-There was a true spring in desert, water coming up through fault lines underneath.
-Palms trees were growing surrounded by rocks.
+Apparently local search and rescue has to come and get victims of heat exhaustion not infrequently.
+When we reached the oasis, it was like nothing else Id ever seen.
+In a cleft of rock, green plants and moss grew.
+Down a ten foot drop, a pool of water was just visible under an overhang.
+This was a true spring in desert, water coming up through fault lines, mystically.

 Two Visitors Centers

 There are two visitors centers in Twentynine Palms.
-First of all, the local one for the city.
-Second of all, the larger one for Joshua Tree National Park.
-This park which adjoins the town immediately on the south side.
+In addition to the National Park Visitor’s Center, there is a local one for the city.
 Both visitors centers are on 29 Palms Highway.
-The one for town offers gifts, maps, a video, and good advice.
-On the day I was there the advice was from a woman who knew about hiking hot springs, and food.
+The one for town offers gifts, maps, a video, and advice.
+We were able to gather information on hiking to the oasis, hot springs, and on local restaurants.
+And get postcards.

 Kitchen in the Desert